aiven/devportal/docs/products/m3db/concepts/namespaces-aggregation.rst

-About M3DB Namespaces and Aggregation
+About M3DB namespaces and aggregation
 =====================================

 M3DB has a concept of namespaces, which can be compared to tables in a traditional database setup.